 Alcohol and marijuana use are both socially acceptable, and they can both be dangerous.
 But is one safer than the other?
 That’s a complicated question—partly because “safety” means something different for everyone.
 No matter how safe a substance seems, addiction is always possible.

 It may feel like almost everyone you know drinks alcohol.
 Around the world, this is one of the most socially acceptable substances.
-In 2021, more than 78% of Americans aged 12 and older reported using alcohol at least once in their lifetime.1
+In 2021, more than 78%of Americans aged 12 and older reported using alcohol at least once in their lifetime.1

 Binge and heavy drinking also play a significant role in developing alcohol use disorder.
-For many people, it’s perfectly safe to have a drink or 2 with friends on occasion.
+For many people, it’s perfectly safe to have a drink or two with friends on occasion.
 But if you’re getting drunk every day, or blacking out every time you go to the bar, you may be more vulnerable to addiction.

-It’s easy to overlook the short and long-term consequences of excessive drinking.3 Alcohol abuse impairs your judgment, and it can lead to impulsive decisions.
+It’s easy to overlook the short and long-term consequences of excessive drinking.3 Alcohol misuse impairs your judgment, and it can lead to impulsive decisions.
 Experts note a few common short-term risks of heavy drinking:

 Alcohol affects everyone differently.
 It might be hard to notice when your drinking becomes a problem.
 So how do you know when you cross the line?